debezium/debezium/RELEASING.md

 At this point, the staging repository contains all the artifacts for the release, and we need to check that they are valid.
 The staging repository has already been _closed_ (meaning nothing more can be pushed to the staging repository), but it hasn't yet been _released_ (when its contents get uploaded into Maven Central).

-Before we _release_ the staging repository, we need to first need to review and verify the artifacts.
+Before we _release_ the staging repository, we first need to review and verify the artifacts.

 ### Reviewing the staged artifacts

-Go to Sonotype's Nexus Repository Manager at https://oss.sonatype.org/ and log in with an account that has privilege to release Debezium artifacts.
+Go to Sonatype's Nexus Repository Manager at https://oss.sonatype.org/ and log in with an account that has privilege to release Debezium artifacts.
 In the left hand panel, click on the "Staging Repositories".
 Then type "debezium" in the search box to locate the staging repository, which should be _closed_ but not _released_.

 Select the staging repository to see the details, including the staging repository's URL, in the lower portion of the window.
 Briefly navigate the staged repository contents to verify all modules exist and have the proper versions.
 You can even look at the POM files or view the details of a file (including its SHA1 and MD5 hash values) using this tool.

 Before continuing, using this lower frame of the window to collect the following pieces of information:

-* In the "Settings" tab, locate the URL of the staging repository, which might look something like this: `https://oss.sonatype.org/content/repositories/iodebezium-1002`
+* In the "Summary" tab, locate the URL of the staging repository, which might look something like this: `https://oss.sonatype.org/content/repositories/iodebezium-1002`
 * In the "Content" tab, navigate to, select, and obtain the MD5 hash of the `...-plugin.tar.gz` file for each connector.
 (Do _not_ select the `...-plugin.tar.gz.md5` file, since the Repository Manager does not show the contents of the file.)

 ### Validating the staged artifacts

-At this time, the best way to verify the staged artifacts are valid is to locally update the [Debezium Docker images](https://github.com/debezium/docker-images) used in the [Debezium tutorial](http://debezium.io/docs/tutorial) to use the latest connector plugins, and then to run through tutorial using those locally-built Docker images.
+At this time, the best way to verify the staged artifacts are valid is to locally update the [Debezium Docker images](https://github.com/debezium/docker-images) used in the [Debezium tutorial](http://debezium.io/docs/tutorial) to use the latest connector plugins, and then to run through the tutorial using those locally-built Docker images.

 This [GitHub repository](https://github.com/debezium/docker-images) containing the Docker images contains separate Dockerfiles for each major and minor release of Debezium.
 Start by checking out and getting the latest commits from the [Debezium Docker images](https://github.com/debezium/docker-images) repository and creating a topic branch (using an appropriate branch name):